akrone-hach/awesome/README.md

 - [Self-hosting on a Raspi using Argo Tunnels and Cloudflare](https://medium.com/@durksauce/self-hosting-with-raspberry-pi-and-argo-tunnels-11f06d1309a9): Neat project idea if you have a RasPi 2/3/4 laying around collecting dust
 - [Ray Tracing in Notepad](http://kylehalladay.com/blog/2020/05/20/Rendering-With-Notepad.html): Mother of god.....
 - [Learning operating system development using Linux kernel and Raspberry Pi](https://s-matyukevich.github.io/raspberry-pi-os/): Work in progress of guided lessons on OS development using the Linux Kernel and a Raspberry Pi 3
+- [Introduction to Hardware Hacking on FreeBSD with Raspberry Pi](https://www.youtube.com/watch?v=OZKImUtlGl0): Introduction to hardware hacking with FreeBSD and RaspberryPi

 [back to top](#contents)